denten-books/plain-text/3-format.md

 knowledge, a singular article-length treatment on the topic in literary studies, G. Thomas Tanselle approaches the concept of formatting from the perspective of textual criticism---the practice of compiling, editing, annotating, preserving, and publishing scholarly critical editions of canonical texts.
-For Tanselle's narrow purposes, the concept of formatting encompasses something like the "number of page units placed on the press at one time" [@tanselle_concept_2000, 112-3].
-He acknowledges, however, formats refer also to the "nature and the order of the contents" [@tanselle_concept_2000, 67-8].
+For Tanselle's narrow purposes, the concept of formatting encompasses something like the "number of page-units placed on the press at one time" [@tanselle_concept_2000, 113].
+He acknowledges, however, that formats refer also to the "nature and order of the contents" [@tanselle_concept_2000, 67].
 The genre of "soap opera," for example, evokes both a medium, daytime television and the specific kind of a story told in that medium, melodrama and pulp.
 The format of a journal may be "broadsheet daily" or "tabloid."

 The notion of a format identifies matter both of particular shape and content.
 The soap opera is a kind of a daytime melodrama of a certain length, for